TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 3/Proverbs 3.5.md

 ---

-Trust in Jehovah with all thy heart, And lean not upon thine own understanding:
+Trust in Yahweh with all your heart, and don't lean on your own understanding.